Undergraduate Course: Labour, Wealth, and Inequality: The Economy of the Classical Greek City-States (ANHI10090)

 On completion of this course, the student will be able to:

-- 1. Demonstrate, by way of coursework and examination as required, a sound knowledge of the Classical Greek economy and key issues considered in the course.
+- Demonstrate a sound knowledge of the Classical Greek economy and key issues considered in the course.

 - Demonstrate the ability to assimilate a variety of primary sources, both written and visual, compare them, and formulate critical opinions on them.

-- Demonstrate the ability to read, analyse, contextualise, and reflect critically upon relevant scholarship.
+- Read, analyse, contextualise, and reflect critically upon relevant scholarship.

-- Demonstrate the ability to develop and sustain scholarly arguments in oral and written form, by formulating appropriate questions and utilising relevant evidence.
+- Develop and sustain scholarly arguments in oral and written form, by formulating appropriate questions and utilising relevant evidence.

 |Bresson, A. (2016) The Making of the Ancient Greek Economy: Institutions, Markets, and Growth in the City-States.
 Princeton, NJ, and Oxford.|